Yugoslav Ground Forces: Corps

 During the course of the ten-year-long Yugoslav wars, corps were modified by being reinforced with extra units from out of theatre; battalions then became regiments and regiments became brigades.
 However many units were also disbanded when their non-Serbian/Montenegrin personnel deserted.

 Personnel

-In the 1980s the ground forces had about 140,000 active-duty soldiers (including 90,000 conscripts) and could mobilize over a million trained reservists in wartime.
-Most soldiers were of Serbian, Croatian, Bosnian, Macedonian or Montenegrin origin.
+In the 1980s the ground forces had about 200,000 active-duty soldiers (including 90,000 conscripts) and could mobilize over a million trained reservists in wartime.
+Most soldiers were of Serbian, Albanian, Croatian, Bosnian, Macedonian or Montenegrin origin.
 Reserve forces were organized along republican lines into Partisan Forces and Territorial Defence Forces and in wartime they were to be subordinate to JNA Supreme Command as an integral part of the defence system.
 The Territorial Defence Forces (reserve force) was made up of former conscripts and they were occasionally called up for war exercises.

 The ground forces were subdivided into infantry, armour, field artillery, and air defence artillery, as well as signal, engineering and chemical defence corps.